 - Typically Story Writers have no vision and strategy in place, and/or aren’t actively sharing the vision and strategy with the Scrum Team and its stakeholders;

 - Focus on details, effects, and short term results;

 - No focus on long term outcomes (TCO, ROI, P&L, etc);

 - The Scrum Team slows down;

 - The Scrum Team remains to be dependent on the Product Owner, which will eventually slow the team down;

-- The Scrum Team isn’t learning and obtaining more business, domain, customer and product knowledge.
-This prevents them from making better, faster and more informed decisions and herewith increase self-organization;
+- The Scrum Team isn’t learning and obtaining more business, domain, customer, and product knowledge.
+This prevents them from making better, faster, and more informed decisions and herewith increase self-organization;

 What you can do to move away from this stance

 There’s nothing wrong with having a well ordered and structured Product Backlog.
-There is nothing wrong with well-described, clearly articulated Product Backlog Items.
+There are nothing wrong with well-described, clearly articulated Product Backlog Items.
 In fact, you take a look at the Scrum guide under the chapter of the Product Backlog.
 It doesn’t tell you how to do it, or that you have to do it by yourself.